adammy/eloquent-js/fun-fun-function/functional-programming/pt1-higher-order-functions.md

 ];
 ```

-Let's start with an array of animals.
-Lets say we want to only get back the animals that are dogs because we're writing enterprise-level software damnit.
+Now let's say we want to only get back the animals that are dogs because we're writing enterprise-level software damnit.
 One solution would be to utilize a for loop like so:

 ```javascript
 let dogs = [];